cloudfoundry/community/toc/rfc/rfc-draft-platform-logs-with-opentelemetry.md

 #### Phases

-##### Phase 1 - Discovery and Stakeholder Alignment (prerequisite)
+##### Phase 1 - Discovery and Stakeholder Alignment

-Before we start with the technical implementation we have to:
+**Track 1 — Analyze existing releases**

--  Analyze the internals of both `syslog-release` and `windows-syslog-release` release, how they work and what functionality do they provide:
+Analyze the internals of both `syslog-release` and `windows-syslog-release` to understand what functionality they provide:
 - BOSH jobs
 - Configuration parameters
 - Access permissions for log files.
 On Ubuntu Noble and higher the AppArmor rules are enforced.
-    - Setting of proper context data with attributes like deployment, az, id, instance etc..
-All the data from [syslog-release-forwarding-setup.conf.erb](https://github.com/cloudfoundry/syslog-release/blob/main/jobs/syslog_forwarder/templates/syslog-release-forwarding-setup.conf.erb) has to be covered.
+- Setting of proper context data with attributes like deployment, az, id, instance etc. All the data from [syslog-release-forwarding-setup.conf.erb](https://github.com/cloudfoundry/syslog-release/blob/main/jobs/syslog_forwarder/templates/syslog-release-forwarding-setup.conf.erb) has to be covered.

-- **Prerequisite — agree on a resource-attribute naming convention.** The data in OpenTelemetry format will follow the [OpenTelemetry Semantic Conventions for Cloud Foundry](https://opentelemetry.io/docs/specs/semconv/resource/cloudfoundry/).
+**Track 2 — Agree on a resource-attribute naming convention**

+The OpenTelemetry format will follow the [OpenTelemetry Semantic Conventions for Cloud Foundry](https://opentelemetry.io/docs/specs/semconv/resource/cloudfoundry/).
 Those conventions cover `cloudfoundry.*` (app/org/space/process) attributes but do **not** define BOSH-level context (deployment, az, instance-group, instance-id, job).
-This RFC therefore has to *establish* a convention for those BOSH attributes rather than merely follow an existing one.
+A convention for those BOSH attributes therefore needs to be established.
 SAP has internal conventions for BOSH which we propose to contribute and publish as the basis for this.
-Because attribute names are the public contract with every downstream backend, they must be settled before Phase 2 produces stable output.
+Because attribute names are the public contract with every downstream backend, they must be settled and documented before Phase 2 produces stable output.
 See [Open Questions](#open-questions).

 ##### Phase 2 - Implementation

 The implementation will be based on the findings from the `Discovery Phase` and will follow the new and modern trends for processing logs with Open Telemetry.

-The three main topics in the implementation phase will be:
+The implementation phase covers two deployment targets:

+**BOSH-based CF (cf-deployment)**

 - `otel-collector-release` adjustments to support collection and delivery of platform logs:
   - BOSH release:
     - adjust the BOSH jobs, so that they support the same functionality that is provided with the `syslog-release`
   - OpenTelemetry Collector:
-    - introduce new receivers, processors and extension
+    - introduce new receivers, processors and extensions
     - introduce some standard pipeline(s) which process the data in the same way that the current `syslog-release` does
     - add examples on how to do further processing of the data inside the OpenTelemetry Collector
 - Ops-file for activating collection and processing of platform component logs with OpenTelemetry
   - The default platform logs forwarding mechanism will remain Syslog up until further notice

+**CF on Kubernetes**

+- Investigate how platform component logs are currently collected and forwarded in a CF on Kubernetes deployment
+- Define the equivalent opt-in mechanism to enable OpenTelemetry-based log collection alongside the existing approach
+- Provide the necessary configuration (e.g. Helm values, overlays) to activate the OpenTelemetry pipeline as an opt-in alternative

 #### Deliverables